Fineness ratio

 As an aircraft approaches the speed of sound, shock waves form on areas of greater curvature.
 These shock waves radiate away energy that the engines must supply, energy that does not go into making the aircraft go faster.
 This appears to be a new form of drag—referred to as wave drag—which peaks at about three times the drag at speeds even slightly below the critical mach.
-In order to minimize the wave drag, the curvature of the aircraft should be kept to a minimum, which implies much higher fineness ratios.
+In order to minimize wave drag, the curvature of the aircraft should be kept to a minimum, which implies much higher fineness ratios.
 This is why high-speed aircraft have long pointed noses and tails, and cockpit canopies that are flush to the fuselage line.

 More technically, the best possible performance for a supersonic design is typified by two "perfect shapes", the Sears-Haack body which is pointed at both ends, or the von Kármán ogive, which has a blunt tail.
-Examples of the latter design include the Concorde, F-104 Starfighter and XB-70 Valkyrie, although to some degree practically every post-World War II interceptor aircraft featured such a design.
+Examples of the former design include the Concorde, F-104 Starfighter and XB-70 Valkyrie, although to some degree practically every post-World War II interceptor aircraft featured such a design.
 The latter is mostly seen on rockets and missiles, with the blunt end being the rocket nozzle.
 Missile designers are even less interested in low-speed performance, and missiles generally have higher fineness ratios than most aircraft.

 The introduction of aircraft with higher fineness ratios also introduced a new form of instability, inertial coupling.
 As the engines and cockpit moved away from the aircraft's center of mass with the longer fuselages demanded by the high fineness ratio, the roll inertia of these masses grew to be able to overwhelm the power of the aerodynamic surfaces.
 A variety of methods are used to combat this effect, including oversized controls and stability augmentation systems.